Is your bearded dragon sick, and you’re worried it might die?

 - Skin and eyes have an unnatural yellow color

-Bearded dragons are susceptible to a range of health issues, and it is important you, as an owner, can look for the signs and symptoms your pet is dying.
+Bearded dragons are susceptible to a range of health issues, and it is essential you, as an owner, can look for the signs and symptoms your pet is dying.

 Sometimes they are quick and easy fixes to nurse your pet back to health, and other issues can require medicine and veterinary care.

-Your bearded dragon may experience slightly different symptoms, so it is important to know your pet and contact your vet with any questions.
+Your bearded dragon may experience slightly different symptoms, so it is essential to know your pet and contact your vet with any questions.